netobserv/network-observability-operator/docs/FlowCollector.md

         <td>[]string</td>
         <td>
           `args` allows passing custom arguments to underlying components.
-Useful for overriding some parameters, such as an url or a configuration path, that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.<br/>
+Useful for overriding some parameters, such as a URL or a configuration path, that should not be publicly exposed as part of the FlowCollector descriptor, as they are only useful in edge debug or support scenarios.<br/>
         </td>